sqlancer/sqlancer/README.md

 If you launch SQLancer without parameters, available options and commands are displayed.
 Note that general options that are supported by all DBMS-testing implementations (e.g., `--num-threads`) need to precede the name of DBMS to be tested (e.g., `sqlite3`).
 Options that are supported only for specific DBMS (e.g., `--test-rtree` for SQLite3), or options for which each testing implementation provides different values (e.g. `--oracle NoREC`) need to go after the DBMS name.

-# Research Prototype

-This project should at this stage still be seen as a research prototype.
-We believe that the tool is not ready to be used.
-However, we have received many requests by companies, organizations, and individual developers, which is why we decided to prematurely release the tool.
-Expect errors, incompatibilities, lack of documentation, and insufficient code quality.
-That being said, we are working hard to address these issues and enhance SQLancer to become a production-quality piece of software.
-We welcome any issue reports, extension requests, and code contributions.

 # Testing Approaches

 | Approach                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |